 Melissa serves as the Technology, Research, and Communications Coordinator for the Initiative for Energy Justice, a research organization focused on providing resources to advocates and policymakers to advance equitable state-level renewable energy transitions.
 Melissa is from Puerto Rico and speaks fluent Spanish.

-Alfred Brownell is an internationally recognized environmental rights activist from Liberia serving at Yale Law School, USA.
-He is head of the environmental rights organization Green Advocates International.
-In 2019, Alfred won the prestigious Goldman Environmental Prize, which honors grassroots environmental activists who overcome repression to affect change.
+Alfred Brownell is an internationally recognized environmental rights activist.
+He is head of the environmental rights organization Green Advocates International and co-established the Alliance for Rural Democracy, the largest solidarity movement in Liberia.
+He received the Goldman Environmental Prize in 2019, which honors grassroots environmental activists who overcome repression to affect change.

-Daniel is an Assistant Professor of Sociology at the University of California at Berkeley, USA.
-He is co-author of A Planet to Win: Why We Need a Green Deal.
+Daniel is is co-author of A Planet to Win: Why We Need a Green Deal.
 Daniel's current work on the politics of climate change investigates the intersections of climate change, housing, political economy, social movements, and inequalities of race and social class in the United States and Brazil.
+He is currently working on Green New Deal policy development with progressives in the United States and Brazil.

 Juliet research focuses on consumption, time use, and environmental sustainability.
+She is currently researching the relation between working hours, inequality and carbon emissions.
+Juliet is a recipient of the Herman Daly Award from the US Society for Ecological Economics, as well as the Leontief Prize.
 She has served as a consultant to the United Nations, at the World Institute for Development Economics Research, and to the United Nations Development Program.